tkn-tub/ns3-gym/doc/manual/source/wifi.rst

 The WifiChannel subclass can be used to connect together a set of ``ns3::WifiNetDevice`` network interfaces.
 The class ``ns3::WifiPhy`` is the object within the WifiNetDevice that receives bits from the channel.
-A WifiChannel contains a ``ns3::PropagationLossModel`` and a ``ns3::PropagationDelayModel`` which can be overridden by the WifiChannel::SetPropagationLossModel and the WifiChannel::SetPropagationDelayModel methods.
-By default, no propagation models are set.

-The WifiPhy models an 802.11a channel, in terms of frequency, modulation, and bit rates, and interacts with the PropagationLossModel and PropagationDelayModel found in the channel.
+For the channel propagation modeling, the propagation module is used; see section :ref:`propagation` for details.

 This section summarizes the description of the BER calculations found in the yans paper taking into account the Forward Error Correction present in 802.11a